White House: New rule will show ‘true cost’ of plane tickets

 At the meeting, Biden plans to push other federal agencies to take similar cost-saving actions, particularly by increasing transparency on hidden fees that can balloon the true cost of goods and services.

 One example is a proposal from the Federal Communications Commission that would require internet service providers to better outline fees and charges on what the administration calls a “broadband nutrition label.”
-And the Agriculture Department on Monday will also announce new actions meant to encourage competition in various agricultural markets.
+And the Agriculture Department on Monday will also unveil new actions meant to encourage competition in various agricultural markets.

 The administration has taken similar actions when it comes to bank and credit card fees, which the White House says have saved consumers $3 billion annually compared to before the COVID-19 pandemic.